cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 - `PipelineResources` are just "consumed or produced" by `Tasks` depending on the parameters used during `TaskRuns`
 - Different `ServiceAccounts` are going to be used for `Tasks` depending on the definition of the `PipelineRun` (it makes sense that different roles are needed for different tasks)

-So, if we take a look about our execution this is what happened after the complete run:
+So, if we take a look about our execution after the complete run:

 ```bash
 $ kubectl get pods